DreamDevourer/NKM---Web-Project-Structure/README.md

 |        be specific when creating the components.
 |
 |        7 - Trumps
 |        It is the layer with greater specificity.
-Here we create small classes with "!
-Important;" to overwrite certain rules.
+Here we create small classes with "!important;" to overwrite certain rules.
 V

 x=============x Pyramid Top Inverted x=============x